18 Unique Things To Do In Sturgeon Bay That Will Make You Feel Like a Local

 Their popular “Fireboat Tours” use a converted Chicago fireboat—yes, it still sprays water—adding a playful, unexpected twist to your time on the water.
 It’s a relaxing and informative way to soak in the coastal scenery and get a deeper feel for Door County’s maritime roots.

-13. Snap Photos at Graham Park’s Waterfront Art Sculptures
+13. Graham Park’s Waterfront Art Sculptures

 Graham Park is one of Sturgeon Bay’s newer public spaces, but it’s already made a big impression—thanks in part to its colorful, contemporary waterfront art installations.
 Located just off the harbor walk, this inviting little park blends public art with peaceful views, making it ideal for a low-key stroll or an impromptu photo session.